Sojourner Consulting is a mission-driven planning and strategic consultancy.

 76ers Community Impact Assessment

-Immigrants, Refugees and English Language Learners
+Needs Assessments for Immigrants, Refugees and English Learners

 Projects